Coffee cup spilled on a book

 Five common LINQ mistakes and how to fix them

-It’s not that complicated to start working with LINQ to replace for, foreach, and other loops.
-With a handful of LINQ methods, we have our backs covered.
 But, often, we make some common mistakes when working with LINQ.
-Let’s learn five common mistakes we make when working with LINQ for the first time and how to fix them.
+Here are five common mistakes we make when working with LINQ for the first time and how to fix them.

 Mistake 1: Use Count instead of Any